qthuang/cs523_sum2022/README.md

 After downLoad the dataset zip file "fer2013.tar.gz", extract the csv file "fer2013.csv"

-copy the csv file inside the ".../face_classification/src/dataset/fer2013" folder.
+put the csv file inside the ".../face_classification/src/dataset/fer2013" folder.

 It is necessary to do this before you run the code.

+However we still recommend to download the entire folder from googld drive, and then put into colab directly.

 Then follow the instructions below: